|| Job Vacancy Announcement

 - Performs other duties as assigned.

-This position requires the ability to sit for extended periods of time.
-Applicant must have ability to travel frequently.
-Occasional overnight travel is required.
+PHYSICAL REQUIREMENTS: This position requires the ability to sit for extended periods of time.
+Applicant must have the ability to travel.
 This is a professional office working environment requiring telephone usage and the ability to process written documents.
-Must possess a valid Illinois driver's license and demonstrate proof of automobile insurance to operate a personal vehicle on state business, as well as maintain a safe driving record.
+Applicant must possess a valid Illinois driver's license and demonstrate proof of automobile insurance to operate a personal vehicle on state business, as well as maintain a safe driving record.

-APPLICATION PROCESS: Electronic submission is preferred.
-Interested individuals should submit a letter of interest, resume, professional writing sample, salary history and a completed Judicial Branch Employment Application to:
+Interested individuals should submit - via email or hard copy - a letter of interest, resume, and completed Judicial Branch Employment Application to:

 Administrative Office of the Illinois Courts